Paratuberculosis: Morbidity and mortality

 In an endemic herd, only a minority of the animals develops clinical signs; most animals either eliminate the infection or become asymptomatic carriers.
 The mortality rate is about 1%, but up to 50% of the animals in the herd can be asymptomatically infected, resulting in losses in production.
 Once the symptoms appear, paratuberculosis is progressive and affected animals eventually die.
 The percentage of asymptomatic carriers that develop overt disease is unknown.

 Human risks

 MAP is capable of causing Johne's-like symptoms in humans, though difficulty in testing for MAP infection presents a diagnostic hurdle.

 As of October 2019, neither the World Health Organization nor any individual nation had declared Johne's disease to be zoonotic.

 Clinical similarities are seen between Johne's disease in ruminants and inflammatory bowel disease in humans, and because of this, some researchers contend the organism is causative factor in Crohn's disease.
 However, epidemiologic studies have provided variable results; in certain studies, the organism (or an immune response directed against it) has been much more frequently found in patients with Crohn's disease than asymptomatic people.

 Action and regulations

 Paratuberculosis is a reportable disease in some states of the US.
 US Federal regulations prohibit culture positive or DNA test-positive animals from being moved across state lines except for slaughter.

-Dr Cheryl Waldner obtained in February 2020 a five-year CAD 2.35 million fund to research beef cattle health and productivity, one aspect of which is the control of "production-limiting" diseases such as Johne's disease.